softservedata/devopsweb/SocialEngineering/step4/text.md

 ![siteNotReached](./siteNotReached.png)

-> Please, close the browser and start again.
+> In this case, press CTR+C and type 99 three times to return to BASH.
+  Run ./setoolkit again.
-  You can go to the next page and click restart.
+  Otherwise, you can go to the last page and click restart..

 ![codaRestart](./codaRestart.png)